aleksbako/ztl_country_case/README.md

 # ZTL Country Case Project

-This is a small demo project to access the public api, and to secure my own endpoints.
+This is a demo Spring Boot application that consumes a public API and exposes REST endpoints.

 ## Table of Contents
 - [Requirements](#requirements)